New to the world of grants and funding? Check out some of our essential tips & tricks for writing a successful application or proposal.

 Finding grants & applications for funding opportunities.

-- There is no master resource list of available grants, so you’ll have to do some digging.
+- There is no master resource list of available grants (except, maybe, for the one we’re building!), so you’ll have to do some digging.
 Knowing key terminology can help narrow down your search.
 Check out our terminology section for more resources on terms.

 - Know where to look for the type of funding you need.
 Search government sites for small business funding information they even have an industry guide to narrow down your search.
 Explore available funding opportunities here.
 Individual grants are often provided through provincial funders, councils and organizations.
 Start with The Canadian Council for the Arts, and remember to search local collectives and provincial alliance websites for individual grant listings and deadlines in your region.
 You can also search by industry or discipline, for example, searching the SOCAN foundation website for music grants, and narrowing down your search by discipline on the Ontario Arts Council funding database.